 As ever, age of the lens seems to be the most relevant factor regarding price, but condition is just as important.
 After all a 150mm owned by a landscape photographer will have seen much less use than one coming from a busy studio, even if the landscape photographer’s lens is decades older.

 WARNING: occasionally you will see cheap lenses that look in good condition ‘for DB shutters’.
 These lenses do not have a shutter built into the lenses but rather rely on Sinar’s focal plane shutter system.
-They will not work with normal large format cameras.
+They will not work with normal large format cameras unless you add a shutter to them.

 These lenses come as either 120mm or 125mm focal lengths depending on the manufacturer.
 This would be the lens you would buy if you prefer your standard lens to be a 35mm in full frame.
 Probably a bit wide for anything other than full length portraits.
 Useful if you need a slightly wide perspective but still want a lens that is small, easy to use, and casts a bright image on the ground glass.
 Generally speaking these lenses will have a bigger lens circle than their wider equivalents, but as ever do your research.
 If you want to have a two lens system with your camera, 120mm and 210mm is a well balanced combination.